-Mercy is a gift that is sometimes hard to give.
-And it can even be hard to swallow if you're the one receiving the mercy.
+LOVE MERCYShowing mercy to someone can sometimes be hard to give.
+It can even be hard to swallow if you're the one receiving the mercy.
 But where does mercy come from and is a possible to love mercy?
 Here is a story shared with me about this very topic and how mercy was given under tough circumstance.